-§15-10-1520 Federal Assistance
+§§ 15-10-1520 Federal Assistance

-- (a) Federal assistance means assistance provided under a federal grant program to an applicant agency through grant or contractual agreements, loans, subsidies, guarantees, insurance or other forms of financial aid for activities which affect the coastal zone. - (b) An applicant refers to any unit of the CNMI government, which, following CRM program consistency concurrence, submits and application for federal assistance. - (c) The DCRM shall be notified of any application which meets or exceeds listed federal assistance thresholds submitted to the Planning and Budget Affairs Office for any federal assistance program listed in the Catalog of Federal Domestic Assistance or an application to the Office of Ocean and Coastal Resource Zone Management for Coastal Energy Impact Program grants.
+- (a) Federal assistance means assistance provided under a federal grant program to an applicant agency through grant or contractual agreements, loans, subsidies, guarantees, insurance or other forms of financial aid for activities which affect the coastal zone. - (b) An applicant refers to any unit of the CNMI government, which, following CRM program consistency concurrence, submits and application for federal assistance. - (c) The DCRM shall be notified of any application submitted to the Planning and Budget Affairs Office for any federal assistance program listed in the Catalog of Federal Domestic Assistance in addition to applications to the Office of Ocean and Coastal Resource Zone Management for Coastal Energy Impact Program grants. - (d) Application for federal assistance for activities affecting the coastal zone must go through the clearinghouse notification and review process to ensure that the DCRM has an opportunity to review the proposed action for consistency with the CRM program.
+Such applications must include a certification of consistency which meets the information requirements set out in this chapter.

-- (d) Application for federal assistance for activities affecting the coastal zone must go through the clearinghouse notification and review process to ensure that the DCRM has an opportunity to review the proposed action for consistency with the CRM program.
-Such applications must include a certification of consistency which meets the information requirements set out in this chapter. - (f) In the event that DCRM finds that the proposed federal assistance is not consistent with the CRM program during the 90-day review timeframe, the application shall not be approved unless the DCRM's objection is resolved through informal discussions among the federal program agencies, the applicant, and the DCRM, or unless the objection is set aside on appeal to the Secretary of Commerce pursuant to section 307 of the Federal Coastal Zone Management Act.
+- (e) If a coastal permit is required for a project utilizing federal assistance, then the coastal permit and the federal assistance application shall be filed simultaneously when practicable. - (f) In the event that DCRM finds that the proposed federal assistance is not consistent with the CRM program during the 90-day review timeframe, the application shall not be approved unless the DCRM's objection is resolved through informal discussions among the federal program agencies, the applicant, and the DCRM, or unless the objection is set aside on appeal to the Secretary of Commerce pursuant to section 307 of the Federal Coastal Zone Management Act.
 The DCRM's objection must be set forth in writing with reasons, supporting information and alternative measures.
 The DCRM must then notify the applicant agency and the federal agency of DCRM's objection and must inform the applicant agency of its right to appeal to the Secretary of Commerce.
 If DCRM does not object to an application proposal during the clearinghouse process, the federal agency may grant the federal assistance.